 Over the past three months, the whole world has witnessed a historic David and Goliath standoff.
 Against all odds, the Hong Kong people are standing up to the powerful, authoritarian regime in Beijing.
-In this historic battle, they are not only fighting for the democratic future of 7.4 million Hong Kong people, but they also holding the regional and global frontline on preserving human dignity and rights for all people.
+In this historic battle, they are not only fighting for the democratic future of 7.4 million Hong Kong people, but they are also holding the regional and global frontline on preserving human dignity and rights for all people.

-The Communist Party of China leadership understands and fears this, as highlighted by Xi Jinping’s ramped-up invocation of Cultural Revolution “struggle” (dòuzhēng 斗争) terminology.
+The Communist Party of China leadership understands and fears this, as highlighted by Xi Jinping’s ramped up invocation of Cultural Revolution “struggle” (douzheng 斗争) terminology.

-What actions can the international community and, specifically the U.S. government, take to further support Hong Kong people in what will clearly be a long struggle?
+What actions can the international community and, specifically the U.S. Government, take to further support Hong Kong people in what will clearly be a long struggle?

-We need to first address the tensions that were baked into the One Country, Two Systems framework, perhaps making One Country into One System an inevitable outcome.
+We need to first address the tensions that were baked into the One Country, Two Systems framework, perhaps making One Country, One System an inevitable outcome.
 Taiwan’s President Tsai Ing-wen’s takeaway from the current political crisis in Hong Kong hits the nail on the head—not only is One Country, Two Systems not a viable model for Taiwan, but the Hong Kong example proves that dictatorship and democracy cannot co-exist.

 Rule of law and why it matters

 An independent functioning rule of law is essential to protecting rights and preserving Hong Kong’s promised autonomy.
-However, glaring rule of law deficits in the mainland “rule the country by law” approach (aside from the obvious fact it is not a rule of law) have implications for Hong Kong’s rule of law.
+However, glaring rule-of-law deficits in the mainland “rule the country by law” approach (aside from the obvious fact it is not a rule of law) have implications for Hong Kong’s rule of law.